EliotKhachi/startup-metrics-chrome-extension/README.md

 # Startup Metrics Dashboard Chrome Extension

-A powerful Chrome extension that displays your startup's key metrics (Monthly Revenue, Monthly Burn, and Runway) from Google Sheets directly on every new tab.
+A sleek, minimalist Chrome extension that displays your startup's key metrics (Revenue, Burn, and Runway) from Google Sheets on every new tab with a clean black interface.

 ## Features

 - 📊 **Real-time Startup Metrics** from Google Sheets
-  - Monthly Revenue (cell B1)
+  - Revenue (cell B1) - displayed as ": $X/mo"
-  - Monthly Burn (cell B2)
+  - Burn (cell B2) - displayed as ": $X/mo"
-  - Runway in months (cell B3)
+  - Runway (cell B3) - displayed as ": X.X months"
 - ⏰ **Live Clock** with current time and date
-- 🎨 **Beautiful Dashboard** with glassmorphism design
-- 🔒 **Secure Configuration** stored locally in your browser
+- 🖤 **Minimalist Black Design** with large, white text
-- 🔄 **Auto-refresh** and manual refresh capabilities
+- 🔄 **Auto-refresh** every 5 minutes
 - ✨ **Smooth Animations** and modern UI

 ## Prerequisites